Setting Up Machine Translation

 In the Project Actions section on the right, click on Override organization's Machine Translation settings.
 A modal will open where you can edit your Machine Translation settings.

 Select the machine translation service you want to use.

 If you chose Google Translate, add your API key.
 If you chose Microsoft Translator Text API (latest), add your subscription key.
 If you chose Microsoft Translator (deprecated), add your Client ID and Client secret.
 If you chose KantanMT, add your API key and engine alias.

 Click the Save Changes button.

-Automatic Machine Translation is available on the Pro plan and up as part of our Advanced Workflows feature.
+Automatic Machine Translation is available on the Premium plan and up as part of our Advanced Workflows feature.

 If you have a translation workflow that always starts with Machine Translation, Automatic Machine Translation can save you from needing to manually start MT.
 Automatic MT will run whenever you add new content or update existing content to a project.

 From the Dashboard, select the project you want to enable Automatic Machine Translation for.